-There are several tourist activities that can be carried out around different locations, some of artificial origin, such as in large buildings, and others of natural descent, such as islands, archipelagos and even volcanoes, such as the Sakurajima.
+There are several tourist activities that can be carried out around different locations, some of artificial origin, such as in large buildings, and others of natural ancestry, such as islands, archipelagos and even volcanoes, such as the Sakurajima.

-This relationship between the natural and the artificial is the main focus of the tourism sector, which, by associating these two scenarios, allows a country to better publicize its tourist services, in order to reach the largest possible number of tourists from other countries.
+This relationship between the natural and the artificial is the main focus of the tourism sector, which, by associating these two scenarios, allows a country to better promote its tourist services, in order to reach the largest possible number of tourists from other countries.

 Where the most varied buildings and offices, such as a dentist office or office of companies that provide services of process design and improvement.
 A set of rooms that form large building structures, turning them into tourist spots.